 Some groups prohibit men from shaking hands with women.
 Wait until a hand is extended to you before attempting to shake someone's hand.

 PHOTOGRAPHY, VIDEO AND RECORDING.
 You must get permission in advance to photograph, film or record a worship service.
-Many religious leaderwill set restrictions on whether flash can be used (often not) and where photographers or operators may stand.
+Many religious leaders will set restrictions on whether flash can be used (often not) and where photographers or operators may stand.
 They may restrict what can be filmed or recorded.

 TAKING NOTES.
 Orthodox Jews frown on doing work on the Sabbath, and that includes taking notes.
-Reporters tell stories about running into restrooms to scribble notes or hiding notebookunder their coats.
+Reporters tell stories about running into restrooms to scribble notes or hiding notebooks under their coats.

 OFFERING?
 Some reporters give small donations when entering a place of worship to be courteous; many do not.
 The decision is yours.